-Specific courts are accountable for the daily judicial administration.
-As provided by law and in accordance with administrative practice, every court is composed of a support personnel that supervises the financial spending plan and handles court records.
+Individual courts are responsible for everyday judicial administration.
+As provided by law and following management practice, every court is composed of an assistance staff that monitors the financial budget plan and handles court records.

-The administering judge of each court oversees the day-to-day court administration.
-However, important policy choices are made by judges of different courts, interacting.
-A clerk of court is appointed by the judge of the court.
-He is the executive officer who performs the administrative functions of the court.
-He likewise handles non-judicial functions in accordance with policies set by the court.
+The presiding judge of each court supervises the day-to-day court administration.
+However, crucial policy choices made by judges of different courts, interacting.
+The judge of the court selects a clerk of court.
+He is the executive officer who carries out the administrative functions of the court.
+He likewise handles non-judicial tasks following policies set by the court.
 He is liable to the court through the judge.

 Functions of a Clerk of Court